Scoro vs Monday.com: Honest Comparison for Agencies (2026)

 AI and automation

 Scoro offers ELI, an AI assistant for natural language business intelligence queries.
-ELI Chat is available on all plans; ELI Insights (deeper analysis prompts) requires Performance or an add-on.
-Scoro also ships an MCP (Model Context Protocol) server, now out of beta, that lets external AI tools like Claude and ChatGPT query and create data inside Scoro.
+ELI Chat is available on all plans; ELI Insights (deeper analysis prompts) requires Performance or an add-on, with Pro, Performance, Ultimate, and Enterprise packages including 100 free prompts by default.
+Scoro also ships an MCP (Model Context Protocol) server, now out of beta as of December 2025, that lets external AI tools like Claude and ChatGPT query and create data inside Scoro.
 Workflow automation exists but is limited compared to Monday.com's engine.

 Monday.com leads in both AI and automation.
 The automation recipe builder uses triggers, conditions, and actions across boards, with volume scaling from zero on Basic to 250,000 per month on Enterprise.
-In early 2026, Monday.com launched infrastructure for AI agents, allowing systems like Claude, ChatGPT, Copilot, and Gemini to authenticate and operate directly within the platform.
-The monday Agent Builder lets teams create custom agents.
-Monday Sidekick is an embedded AI assistant for content generation, formula building, and task automation.
+Monday Sidekick, which exited beta in January 2026, is the central entry point for AI across boards, docs, and people.
+It handles content generation, formula building, task automation, and contextual Q&A. The monday Agent Builder lets teams create custom AI agents (first agents target CRM sales development workflows).
+Monday.com's agent infrastructure allows external AI systems like Claude, ChatGPT, Copilot, and Gemini to authenticate and operate directly within the platform.

 Verdict: Monday.com wins clearly.
 The automation engine operates at significantly higher scale, and the AI agent infrastructure is more versatile than Scoro's ELI.
 Scoro's MCP server is a smart move for AI integration, but the overall automation capability gap is wide.